smodiz/automated_web_test_demo/README.md

 click_link  "Login Here"
 ```

-Capybara handles instantiating the driver, and stopping it afterwards, and it directs your commands to the driver without you having to prefix your commands with 'driver.
+Capybara handles instantiating the driver, and quitting after the test is done, and it directs your commands to the driver without you having to prefix your commands with 'driver'.
 It's just easier, cleaner, nicer.
 And if there's ever a case where the driver does something that Capybara doesn't support, Capybara will give you a handle to the driver and you can code away directly against whatever web driver you're using.

 ____________________________